wsjpla/machine_translation_by_pytorch/README.md

 #### 1. Introduction

-Achieve nueral machine translation from German to English by using Pytorch and Multi30K dataset.
+Achieve nueral machine translation from German to English by using Pytorch and Multi30K dataset with data augmentation.

 #### 2. Dependency requirements